 If you need a different colour contrast go to change font and colour settings page.

-Consistency - navigation is consistent to help find information easy
+- Consistency - navigation is consistent to help find information easily

-The website is approved by the Plain English Campaign, meaning we aim to use plain language and avoid unnecessary jargon and acronyms.
+We aim to use plain language and avoid unnecessary jargon and acronyms on this website.
 There are pages or documents, such as planning documents or council reports, where complex or technical language is often necessary and used.

 The website can be viewed in 57 other languages using Google Translate.
 Visit the language translations page to find out more.

 Opening and downloading Adobe PDF documents